linear-b/gitstream/docs/filter-functions.md

 </div>

+Examples:

-For example, to check if all code changes are in the `tests` directory:
+Check if all code changes are in the `tests` directory:

 ```yaml+jinja
 {{ files | match(regex=r/tests\//) | every }}
 ```

-For example, to check if there are code changes with specific function call:
+Check if there are code changes with specific function call:

 ```yaml+jinja
 {{ source.diff.files | match(attr='diff', term='myFunction') | some }}